How Can I Be a GREAT Childcare Provider?

 Has a clean home

-According to parents surveyed, a great provider:
+According to parents surveyed, a great childcare provider is:

 Above all is honest with parents